My Audio System in my hobbit hole

 Speaker Systems KEF Q10 (only one channel for use of SP playback) Uni-Q unit (1998)

-IMO: Wide frequency equipment is unsuitable for old music which sounds unfocused or strange with wide frequency speakers.
-Frequency range is limited to 80Hz-13kHz, but it sounds real and focused for old monophonic source and vocal.
+IMO: Wide frequency equipment is unsuitable for old recordings which sound unfocused or strange with wide freuency speakers.
+Frequency range is limited to 80Hz-10kHz +/-3dB, but it sounds real and focused for old monophonic source and vocal.

 Box from Hino Audio in Akihabara who produced copy models of Goodmans Maxim system.